ai-for-public-services/img-rtc-demonstrator/README.md

 This project is focused on using unsupervised ML techniques on aerial image data to look at relationships between the built environment and Road Traffic Collisions (car crashes).

+### Data
+- The aerial imagery used in this work was obtained from https://digimap.edina.ac.uk/aerial and cannot be posted publicly.
+- RTC data was obtained from the UK's Department for Transport using the Stats19 R package https://github.com/ropensci/stats19/

 **Maintainers**

 This repository is jointly developed and maintained by the Turing AI for Government team.